 - Hockey Canada has created lesson plans every Monday for children aged grade 4-6.

-- Canadian Olympic School Program This daily activity calendar encourages youth to get moving, get inspired by captivating athlete stories and, be Olympic at home.
+- Canadian Olympic School Program This daily activity calendar encourages youth to get moving, get inspired by captivating athlete stories and, be Olympic at home. - no longer available

 - Alberta Athletics is providing Run, Jump, Throw inspired @ home activities.
 FREE and FUN.
 Each Monday starting March 30th, 2020 they will release the weekly lesson plan.
 Each lesson plan advances in physical literacy for 9 weeks, and the 10th lesson culminates into the ICAN Games.